 The Speedmaster 38 mm collection has been crafted with simplicity, size and colour in mind, yet still retains the look and heritage of OMEGA’s most famous chronograph.

-This model features a stainless steel case and bezel which includes a tachymeter scale on a white ceramic ring.
+This model features a stainless steel case and bezel which includes a tachymeter scale on a grey aluminium ring.

-The white mother-of-pearl dial includes horizontal oval subdials which are diamond-trimmed and a vertical oval date window at 6 o’clock.
-The indexes are rhodium-plated while the hands are either rhodium-plated or rose.
+The opaline silvery dial includes horizontal oval subdials and a vertical oval date window at 6 o’clock.
+The indexes are 18K Sedna™ gold while the hands are also 18K Sedna™ gold or grey.

-The watch has a stainless steel bracelet, a Seahorse medallion on the caseback, and is driven by the OMEGA Co-Axial Calibre 3330.
+The watch has a Novo Nappa leather strap, a Seahorse medallion on the caseback, and is driven by the OMEGA Co-Axial Calibre 3330.

 All OMEGA watches are delivered with a 5-year warranty that covers the repair of any material or manufacturing defects.
 Please refer to the operating instructions for specific information about the warranty conditions and restrictions.

 Label given to a watch which has undergone precision tests and received a certificate from an official body (COSC).

 The day of the month, displayed in a window on a watch dial at the 3 or 6 o’clock position, or within a subdial at 9 o'clock.

 A hand on a sub-dial which tracks seconds typically it completes a full rotation in one minute.